irrdnet/irrd/docs/users/mirroring.rst

 object suppression can cause IRRd to generate local journal entries, causing the serials to run out of sync.

-When users change their NRTM source to a different one when using local serials, they should reload the entire database from that source, not just resume NRTM streaming.
-Simply changing the NRTM host may lead to missing data.
+When users change their NRTMv3 source to a different one when using local serials, they should reload the entire database from that source, not just resume NRTMv3 streaming.
+Simply changing the NRTMv3 host may lead to missing data.

 If you disable all object suppression (RPKI, scope filter and route object preference) for a source or your